 Outside of school I have two children who are at university studying mathematics and physics.
 Alongside bringing up two children, I have pursued my own study with the Open University, graduating in 2012 with a BSc (Hons) in Natural Sciences.
 In my ‘spare’ time I am editor of the Parish News for my Benefice and Tower Captain at the Church of St Mary the Virgin, Ivinghoe.

 I joined the Governing Board at The Mandeville School in January 2019.
 I have spent all my career in education and for the last 20 years have led seven schools out of Special Measures to Good.
 I retired from The Misbourne School as their Headteacher in summer 2018 after seven years and the final Ofsted Inspection confirmed it was a “Good school” with “Outstanding features”.
 In 2016, I received a Pearson Award for Lifetime Achievement in Education.

 Over the years, I have worked at Mandeville as a Consultant Headteacher on two occasions so I know the school and many staff well.
 I have an intimate knowledge of education and, in particular, Upper Schools.
 I relish the opportunities and the challenges and look to work with staff and students to help Mandeville progress and be the very best school it can be.

-Tony Rogerson, Acting Principal
+Tony Rogerson, Interim Principal